-- (a) At a governors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (b) The quorum for governors' meetings shall, subject to article 16 and to paragraph (c) below, be two eligible governors which must include the Chair or Vice-Chair currently in office pursuant to Article 14. - (c) If the total number of governors for the time being in office is less than the quorum required, the governor or governors in office must not take any decision other than a decision: - (i) to appoint further governors (for which purpose they shall convene a meeting of governors as soon as practicable); or

-(ii) to call a general meeting so as to enable the member to appoint further governors.
+- (a) At a governors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (b) The quorum for governors' meetings shall subject to article 16 and to paragraph (c) below, be five eligible governors which must include the Chair or Vice-Chair, of whom one shall be appointed under article 21(a)(i) and a majority shall be neither staff or students at the college. - (c) If the total number of governors for the time being in office is less than the quorum required, the governor or governors in office must not take any decision other than a decision: - (i) to appoint further governors (for which purpose they shall convene a meeting of governors as soon as practicable); or - (ii) to call a general meeting so as to enable the member to appoint further governors.